CodyReichert/awesome-cl/README.md

 * [texp][137] - A DSL to generate TeX.
 No license specified.
 * [trivial-benchmark][144] - Tiny benchmarking library.
 [Artistic Licence 2.0][51].
 * [trivial-garbage][174] - A portable finalizer, weak hash-table and weak pointer API.
 Public domain.
-* [trivial-utf8][119] - A small library for doing UTF-8-based I/O. Not available on Quicklisp.
-No license specified.
 * [ubiquitous][143] - A library providing easy-to-use persistent configuration storage.
 [Artistic License 2.0][51].